Adimakal Udamakal

 Adimakal Udamakal (lit.
-'Slaves owners') is a 1987 Indian Malayalam-language social problem film directed by I. V. Sasi, written by T. Damodaran, and produced by Raju Mathew.
-The film stars Mammootty, Mohanlal, Nalini and Seema, with Ratheesh, Mukesh, Urvashi, Jagathi Sreekumar, Captain Raju, Lissy, Sukumari and Santhakumari playing supporting roles.
+'Slaves and Masters') is a 1987 Indian Malayalam-language social problem film directed by I. V. Sasi, written by T. Damodaran, and produced by Raju Mathew.
+The film stars Mohanlal, Mammootty, Nalini and Seema, with Ratheesh, Mukesh, Urvashi, Jagathi Sreekumar, Captain Raju, Lissy, Sukumari and Santhakumari playing supporting roles.

 Plot

 A trade Union is headed by Raghavan.
 Mill owner brings new manager Mohan Cheriyan to solve the company's issues with trade union leaders.
 Meanwhile, Indu, Mill owner's sister is attracted to Mohan.
 Nexus between politicians and factory owners is formed, who dump workers for their selfish deeds.

 When the company is about to lay off due to union problems, Raghavan suggests a new formula for solving the company issues and this saves the company.
 The issue is resolved.
 However many union members turn against Raghavan.

 At the end, chaos breaks out and Raghavan is killed by his own union members who despise him.
 Mohan is seen holding cloth covered in Raghavan's blood symbolizing Communist flag and idea of "blood and sweat".